puppetlabs/puppet-docs/source/puppet/4.5/reference/subsystem_agent_master_comm.markdown

 >
 > Note also that submitting facts isn't necessarily logically bound to requesting a catalog, and could be done out of band on a different schedule; this is just the way Puppet happens to do it, because the original design assumptions were that relevant facts could change at any moment and you'd always want to guarantee the most recent data.

-## Make File Source Requests While Applying Catalog
+## Make file source requests while applying catalog

 [File][] resources can specify file contents as either a `content` or `source` attribute.
 Content attributes go into the catalog, and Puppet agent needs no additional data.
 Source attributes only put references into the catalog, and may require additional HTTPS requests.